Evolution Petroleum (NYSEAMERICAN:EPM) Lifted to “Buy” at Zacks Investment Research

-Zacks Investment Research upgraded shares of Evolution Petroleum (NYSEAMERICAN:EPM – Get Rating) from a hold rating to a buy rating in a research report report published on Monday, Zacks.com reports.
-Zacks Investment Research currently has $7.50 price objective on the energy company’s stock.
+Zacks Investment Research upgraded shares of Evolution Petroleum (NYSEAMERICAN:EPM – Get Rating) from a hold rating to a buy rating in a research report released on Monday, Zacks.com reports.
+They currently have $8.00 price target on the energy company’s stock.

 According to Zacks, “Natural Gas Systems, Inc. is a development stage company formed to acquire and develop oil and gas fields and apply both conventional and specialized technology to accelerate production and develop incremental reserves, particularly in low permeability reservoirs amenable to lateral drilling technology. “

-Separately, TheStreet raised Evolution Petroleum from a c+ rating to a b rating in a research report on Friday, February 11th.
+Separately, TheStreet upgraded shares of Evolution Petroleum from a c+ rating to a b rating in a research report on Friday, February 11th.

-Evolution Petroleum (NYSEAMERICAN:EPM – Get Rating) last released its quarterly earnings data on Wednesday, February 9th.
-The energy company reported $0.20 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.21 by ($0.01).
-The firm had revenue of $22.34 million for the quarter, compared to analyst estimates of $17.81 million.
+Evolution Petroleum (NYSEAMERICAN:EPM – Get Rating) last posted its quarterly earnings results on Wednesday, February 9th.
+The energy company reported $0.20 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $0.21 by ($0.01).
 Evolution Petroleum had a negative net margin of 8.88% and a positive return on equity of 14.47%.
-As a group, analysts predict that Evolution Petroleum will post 0.72 earnings per share for the current fiscal year.
+The company had revenue of $22.34 million for the quarter, compared to analyst estimates of $17.81 million.
+Analysts expect that Evolution Petroleum will post 0.72 EPS for the current year.

-The firm also recently disclosed a quarterly dividend, which will be paid on Thursday, March 31st.
-Stockholders of record on Tuesday, March 15th will be paid a $0.10 dividend.
-The ex-dividend date is Monday, March 14th.
-This is a positive change from Evolution Petroleum’s previous quarterly dividend of $0.08.
-This represents a $0.40 dividend on an annualized basis and a dividend yield of 5.79%.
-Evolution Petroleum’s payout ratio is presently -363.60%.
+The business also recently disclosed a quarterly dividend, which will be paid on Thursday, March 31st.
+Investors of record on Tuesday, March 15th will be given a dividend of $0.10 per share.
+This is an increase from Evolution Petroleum’s previous quarterly dividend of $0.08.
+This represents a $0.40 annualized dividend and a dividend yield of 5.76%.
+The ex-dividend date of this dividend is Monday, March 14th.
+Evolution Petroleum’s payout ratio is currently -363.60%.

+In related news, CFO Ryan Stash sold 4,870 shares of Evolution Petroleum stock in a transaction that occurred on Thursday, March 24th.
+The stock was sold at an average price of $5.54, for a total transaction of $26,979.80.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+Insiders own 8.80% of the company’s stock.

 Evolution Petroleum Corp. is an oil and gas company.
 It develops and produces oil and gas reserves within known oil and gas resources utilizing technology onshore in the United States.
 The company holds interests in the Carbon Dioxide enhanced oil recovery project in Louisiana’s Delhi Field.
 Evolution Petroleum was founded by Robert Stevens Herlin and Laird Q.